maueroats/teaching/content/intermediate-cs/ch22a/99-hangman/99e-hangman-drawhandler-2.md

 Of course you can take in the correct guesses instead of all guesses, or you can take in anything else from your model that makes sense.

-Advice:
+## Advice

-* Decide on an approach:
+Decide on an approach:

    - Examine word letter by letter?
    - Examine letters guessed letter by letter?

-* Write tests that build up to your solution in the way we have discussed and demonstrated in class.
+Write tests that build up to your solution in the way we have discussed and demonstrated in class.

 Many approaches work.
 If you have no preference, I recommend the first